 KEY TAKEAWAYS

-• Victor group benefits premiums typically start at $300 per employee monthly, with employers required to contribute minimum 50%
+• Victor group benefits premiums typically ranged between $100-$350 per employee monthly, with employers required to contribute a minimum of 50%

-• Unique Cost Plus program, dual spending accounts, AdvanceCare benefits, and Multiple Event Coverage set Victor apart
+• Cost Plus program, dual spending accounts, AdvanceCare benefits, and Multiple Event Coverage set Victor apart

-• The core group insurance from Victor package includes life insurance, AD&D, dependent coverage plus two additional benefits from disability/health/dental options
+• Victor’s core group insurance package includes life insurance, accidental death and dismemberment (AD&D), dependant coverage, plus two additional benefits from disability, health, or dental options

 • Digital services include Maple Virtual Care, LifeSpeak wellness platform, WorldCare second opinions, and Victor Central technology